dzruyk/obsidian-asciidoc/README.md

 A plugin that allows you to edit and view documents in the asciidoc language.

-The plugin supports view and edit modes (switching the mode with `ctrl+e` hotkey).
-Substring search in document is partially supported.
+The plugin supports both view and edit modes, which can be switched using standard `Toggle reading view` hotkey.

-Global search is not supported due to the limitations of the Obsidian API (however, you can use the omnisearch plugin https://github.com/scambier/obsidian-omnisearch)
+Global file search is not supported by Obsidian due to the limitations of the Obsidian API.
+But you can use the omnisearch plugin https://github.com/scambier/obsidian-omnisearch)

 ## preview